computational-linguistics-class/computational-linguistics-class.github.io/term-project.md

 * You should submit a literature review.
 This will include the citation information for each paper  (authors, title of paper, publication venue, year of publication, number of pages) in a Works Citated section.
 You should have a 1-2 paragraph description of each paper, plus a 1-2 paragraph explanation of which one you chose to implement as your baseline and why.
 * You should submit your code for the baseline system.
 You should also submit a READE file explaining how to run it, and reporting its performance on your dev and test set, according to your evaluation metric.
-* A document that desribes the extension(s) to the published baseline that you implemented for Milestone 3.
+* A link to your draft slides for your final presentation.

 <a name="milestone-5"></a>
 # Milestone 4

 For your final milestone, you'll complete your extensions to the baseline, and you'll produce a final writeup for your term project.
 As a reminder, the number of extensions that you must submit depends on your group size.
 If you have 4 team members, you should implement 2 extensions.
 If you have 5, then 3 extensions.
 If you have 6, then 4 extensions.
-You already produced one of those extensions for Milestone 4.

-Your final report should be written in the style of a scientific paper.
+Your final report should be written in the style of a scientific paper, and formatted with this LaTeX style file.
 It should contain the following sections:

 * Title.
 A descrpitive title for your term project
 * Authors.
 A list of team members